suffolklibraries/lgc/content/collections/events/blank-page-felixstow-16-04.md

     content:
       -
         type: text
-        text: 'Join digital artist Eloise Cookson for this creative workshop for 10-16 year olds at Felixstowe Library.
-Learn how to design your own original characters and bring them to life!
+        text: 'Join artist Lulu Horsfield for this creative workshop for 10-16 year olds at Felixstowe Library and learn how to create your own 2D stop frame animation!
 This workshop is part of '
       -
         type: text
         marks: